Color: DSH Brown/Black Tabby

 MORAL OF THE STORY: False positives can happen!
 If your cat tests positive on an in-clinic snap test, ask your clinic to re-test at a veterinary laboratory using a different testing method other than one that uses 'whole blood'.
 Some say to wait a couple of months before re-testing but we did not wait.

 It took a month to receive definitive word about his health status.
 During that time, it was necessary for Knox to have easy access to our veterinary clinic and so the decision was made to move him to a member's home in Lethbridge where he was kept in isolation until we were assured of his health status.
 He didn't mind being isolated.
 He was bathed and brushed and welcomed all visitors.
 His kibble bowl was kept full and he was offered as much canned food as he could eat.
 When he didn't gain weight, yet was eating voraciously, we discovered he has hyperthyroidism.
 He is now on a medication to treat it.
 Our vet feels this could be a short term issue as sometimes cats will present with a "sick thyroid" due to malnutrition, parasites and various other challenges a stray cat could have endured.
 We will re-test his T4's again in December and have two problem teeth extracted as well.
 His personality, however, is not a work in progress.
-Knox is a very friendly, gentle boy -- and intelligent.
+Knox is very people-friendly, gentle -- and intelligent.
 He loves to be petted and brushed and to lie closely beside you.
 Friendly cats don't just happen - they learn how to be social by interacting with humans.
-It's a mystery how he ended up in the situation he was in - but we have to suspect abandonment as he was well advertised when found and had no i.d.
-He is making good progress integrating with the other foster cats.
-He can make himself look and sound quite fierce but his need to show a pretense of bravery decreases with each day.
+Although he is frightened if someone raises their voice - he immediately thinks he's in the dog-house.
+It's a mystery how he ended up in the situation he was in - but we have to suspect abandonment as he was well advertised when found and had no identification.
+He is making good progress integrating with the other foster cats, although it's the three younger ones that cause him the most grief.
+Maybe it's because they are quick and more unpredictable than his other older feline roommates?

 You are welcome to fill out an Adoption inquiry here.